MantisVision/webUtils/docs/ryskurlryskstream.md

 		/* do something with the canvas */
 	}).catch(err => console.error(err));
 ```
+## Issue of init(), play() and setPreviewMode()
+The pre-buffering (which includes the downloading and decoding of the RYSK data) starts when ``init()`` method is executed.
+However, the video with the texture normally starts to play only after the ``play()`` method is called.
+It is only after that the promise from the ``init()`` method gets resolved.
+This mechanism was chosen so that user is actually forced to call ``play()`` manually due to autoplay issue in modern browsers (and predominantly on mobile devices).

+However, you may wish to obtain some sort of "preview image" even before ``play()`` is executed.
+You can use method ``setPreviewMode(true)`` of the ``RYSKUrl`` object, ideally right after the object is constructed.
+When then the ``init()`` method is called, the library internally mutes the video (this is done to try to circumvent the autplay ban), plays the video for one frame and then immediately pauses it and returns the volume to the previously set level.

+The same thing also happens if ``jumpAt()`` method is called in case the video was paused prior to the jump.
+After the jump, the video is played for a single frame and then paused again which should result in drawing the first frame after the jump onto the canvas (this is, of course, unnecessary if the video is playing when it jumps).

+There is no need to call ``setPreviewMode(true)`` each time you want to obtain the "preview image"; one call enables the behavior until it's turned off again by ``setPreviewMode(false)``.

 # RYSKStream
 This class works with a realtime, continuous MediaStream and it needs to be periodically fed by encoded SYK/RYSK data frames.
 RYSKStream decodes delivered frames on its own in the separate worker process.
 Video is being played realtime, and